 An optional customization file named .third is used to turn on and off various capabilities of the Third Degree tool and to set the tool's internal parameters.
 Third Degree looks for a .third file first in the local directory, then in your home directory.
-The .third customization file is further discussed throughout this chapter and its syntax is described in the third(5) reference page.
+The .third customization file is further discussed throughout this chapter and its syntax is described in third(5).

-If you do not specify a .third customization file, Third Degree uses its default settings:
+If you do not specify a $.\t$ third customization file, Third Degree uses its default settings to:

 - List memory errors

 - Detect leaks at program exit

-- No heap history
+- · Omit the heap history